screwdriver-cd/screwdriver/design/sd-local.md

    - The common volume prepared in `Initialization` No.4
    - Source Directory
    - Artifacts Directory
-2. Run `run.sh` on Build Container
+2. Run Local Mode Launcher on Build Container
+   - Run Launcher binary with `--local-mode` option in `run.sh`
+   - Config Build Environment Variables and Environment Variables by env option
    - Run Steps got in `Initialization` No.3
    - Run `sd-cmd`
      1. Get the binaries from Store